sparna-git/Sparnatural/docs/index.md

 ## 1. Features

 - [Reference documentation of Sparnatural widgets](widgets.md) : all the possible ways to select a criteria value in Sparnatural.
 Read this to learn some of the features of Sparnatural.
+- [Reference documentation of result display plugins](result-display.md) : the specific ways to display search results after a query has been written, beyond classical table display.

 ## 2. Getting started